yamgent/addressbook-level3/doc/DeveloperGuide.md

 **Extensions**

 2a.
-The list is empty
+There are no persons in the list

 > Use case ends.